-This year’s theme will focus on the “Economic Development and the Family” The Role Youth Play which resonates with the 2014 UN Global focus on the family this being the 20th Anniversary of the International Year of the Family.
-It will enable youth to engage ideas that are of importance to young people on the rising continent of Africa.
+The 2014 Emerging Leaders Conference (ELC) theme was “Economic Development and the Family” The Role Youth Play which resonated with the 2014 UN Global focus on the family this being the 20th Anniversary of the International Year of the Family.
+It enabled youth to engage ideas that are of importance to young people on the rising continent of Africa.
 This will help us to understand how we can contribute to a better Africa and it turn a better world in solidarity as the Emerging Leaders on the African continent!

 In order to advocate for the protection of the family in policy and culture, young people need to clearly understand the crucial role families play in economic development and human flourishing.
 As the fundamental unit of society, the family provides an invaluable contribution to society and nations through the nurturing and education of children, and as a school of solidarity.

 The 5th Africa ELC took place on Thursday 9th and Friday 10th October 2014.
 The two-day event was held at Strathmore University Auditorium, in Nairobi, Kenya.

 THE CONFERENCE SPEAKERS FOR THE 2014 ELC WERE

 Julie is passionate about family, she is married to entrepreneur Anthony Gichuru.
 They have had 5 children.
 "Above all we have a responsibility to nurture and grow the younger generation and our primary role is vested in the family unit."
 Having had five children Julie is also passionate about maternal healthcare and is an ambassador of the AMREF Stand Up for African Mothers campaign which seeks to train over 15,000 midwives across East Africa.